 Serving Ideas

-BBQ Jackfruit sandwiches: Jackfruit has a meaty texture that works well as a pulled pork substitute.
-Best served on a bun with coleslaw and pickles.
+BBQ Jackfruit Sandwiches: Jackfruit has a meaty texture, making it a perfect pulled pork substitute.
+Serve on a bun with coleslaw and pickles.

-Baked or pan-fried tofu: Cut tofu into cubes or triangles and coat them in spices and bake or fry until crisp.
-Toss in BBQ sauce and serve!
-Check out my bbq tofu recipe.
+Baked or Pan-Fried Tofu: Cut tofu into cubes or triangles, season, and bake or fry until crispy.
+Toss in BBQ sauce and serve.

-BBQ Pizza: Use BBQ sauce as the base for your pizza instead of tomato sauce.
-Top it with your favorite veggies like onions, bell peppers, and mushrooms.
-Add some vegan cheese and vegan chicken.
+BBQ Pizza: Use BBQ sauce as the base instead of tomato sauce.
+Top with onions, bell peppers, mushrooms, vegan cheese, and vegan chicken for a smoky, savory pizza.

 Tips & Tricks